EMDR Therapy Tulsa

 I'm an LMFT and registered nurse with over 30 years of experience in trauma, crisis, and integrative healing.
 I’ve worked as an EMT and RN, including in emergency rooms and ICUs, and am deeply trained in Nonviolent Communication.

-Because of this I am hands on, and I’ve led people in their deepest trauma healing as a therapist, holding space for first responders, therapists, veterans, artists, and seekers.
-I am also an artist who helps heal through creativity and imagination and a spiritual practitioner with the lived experience of being a “wounded healer”.
+Because of this I am hands on, and I’ve led people in their deepest trauma healing, holding space for first responders, therapists, veterans, artists, and seekers.
+I am also an artist who helps heal through creativity and imagination and a spiritual practitioner with the lived experience of being a “wounded healer” deeply connected with Spirit despite religious trauma.

 I completed my EMDR training at the Native American Health Center of San Francisco.